gintdm/Automated-Youtube-Uploads/README.md

 3).
 You must place a ".png" thumbnail with a name that matches the name of the coorosponding video into your working directory for each video.
 This will be that videos thumbnail.

 4).
+You must populate the config file with the metadata you wish to add for your videos.
+2 example config keys exist, "[key]" and "[test]"

-Place the Video you wish to upload into the waiting folder and run main.py.
+5).
+Place the video you wish to upload into the waiting folder and run main.py.